-It's worth noting that no-fault insurance doesn't pay for damage to your own car (comprehensive and collision coverage can take care of that).
+It's worth noting that no-fault insurance doesn't pay for damage to your own car (comprehensive and collision can take care of that).

 Using your health insurance with PIP

 You may be able to designate your personal health insurance policy as the primary source of medical payment if you're in an accident.
-That means your PIP coverage will kick in only after your health coverage limits are exceeded.
+That means PIP will kick in only after your health coverage limits are exceeded.

 You'll still be required to carry PIP but you may be able to lower your overall premiums if you coordinate the 2 types of coverage this way.